sVoxelDev/sLimits/Readme.md

 The plugin currently supports the following features.
 Please [open a feature request](https://github.com/Silthus/sLimits/issues/new?assignees=&labels=&template=feature_request.md&title=) if you want a feature added.

 * Limiting block placement based on configs inside `limits/`
+* Destroying previously placed blocks decreases the limit counter

 ### Current Limitations

 This is a **alpha** release and has the following limitations

-* Breaking blocks does not decrease the counter
 * Placed blocks are only stored in memory and not persisted thru server restarts

 ## Installation